-Project Holodeck is a virtual reality platform built with consumer facing technology, cutting-edge custom software, and creatively integrated peripherals.
-The goal of Project Holodeck is to bring 360-degree full-body virtual reality out of the research lab and into a fun, accessible consumer gaming platform.
+Project Holodeck is a virtual reality platform built with consumer facing technology, DIY off-the-shelf components, cutting-edge custom software, and creatively integrated peripherals.
+The goal of Project Holodeck is to bring 360-degree 6-DOF full-body virtual reality out of the research lab and into a fun, accessible consumer gaming platform.

-We are making the dream of a VR play space a reality, and at a affordable cost.
+We want to make the dream of a VR play space a reality, and at an affordable cost.

 The Holodeck system combines accurate head tracking, limited body tracking and simple button inputs in a large 3D space with full 360 degrees of movement.
-This space combines vehicular locomotion with natural movement in a play space.
-This way, players can move and interact in a personal “micro” space while also flying and exploring in vast “macro” space.
+This space will be combined with vehicular locomotion (piloting an airship) or in-place locomotion (jogging in place to “run”).
+This way, players can move around in personal “micro” space as they would naturally while also moving around in larger “macro” space.
+Although you’re in a VR environment, you’ll feel like you’re outside with a whole world to explore.

-We have developed tools to create VR games specifically for this platform.
-This includes a networked first-person prototyping system, pre-warping for optics, and hardware agnostic input scripts.
+Finally, we will then develop tools to create a game specifically for this platform.
+This includes, among other things, a networked first-person prototyping system, pre-warping for optics and hardware agnostic input scripts.

 The Oculus Rift:

-Palmer Luckey, our hardware advisor and pioneer of Oculus, has developed an affordable high-FOV head-mounted display called the Oculus Rift.
-Each of these VR headsets utilize two specifically sized and tuned lenses to amplify a 1280×800 resolution screen into two oculi.
-Players can see a stereoscopic 3D image with a 90-degree horizontal FOV and 105-degree vertical FOV.
+Palmer Luckey, our lead hardware engineer and pioneer of Oculus, has developed an affordable high-FOV head-mounted display called the Oculus RIFT.
+Each of these HMDs utilizes two specifically sized and tuned lenses to amplify a 1280×800 resolution screen into two oculi.
+Players can see a stereoscopic 3D image with a 90-degree horizontal FOV and 105-degree vertical FOV, rivaling high end HMDs and putting consumer systems such as the Sony HMZ-T1 and Vuzix WRAP 920 to shame.
 This isn’t like watching a floating television – this is true immersion in a virtual world with simulated peripheral vision.

-The Playstation Move system is used to provide head tracking data that can fed into the Oculus Rift.
+The Playstation Move system will be used to provide head tracking data that can fed into the Oculus Rift.

 The Playstation Eye camera has a 75 degree horizontal field of view and a 56 degree vertical field of view.
 By tracking a Playstation Move wand, this gives us a rather large playspace to work with.